st01c/st01c.github.io/_pages/about.md

 ---

-#### \_upcoming
+// #### \_upcoming

+#### \_recently published:

-“Rethinking Affordance,” a 2019 special issue of the open access journal [_Media Theory_](http://mediatheoryjournal.org/), co-edited with Ashley Scarlett (ACAD, Calgary/CAN).
-Ongoing documentation and contributions linked to an exhibition and symposium on the same topic, organised at Akademie Solitude, Stuttgart/Germany (May/June 2018, can be found on [Schloss-Post][1])
+“Rethinking Affordance,” a special issue of the open access journal [_Media Theory_](http://journalcontent.mediatheoryjournal.org/index.php/mt/issue/view/4), co-edited with Ashley Scarlett (ACAD, Calgary/CAN).
+Documentation and contributions linked to an exhibition and symposium on the same topic, organised at Akademie Solitude, Stuttgart/Germany (May/June 2018), can be found on [Schloss-Post][1].

 [1]: https:schloss-post.com

-#### \_recently published:

 “[Survival Interventions in GTA: on the Limits of Performance in Virtual Environments](/blog/survival-interventions-in-gta.html),” _Video Game Art Reader 2_ (Feb 2019)